qnessa/RPSLS_ClassyCoders/README.md

 ## Acknowledgements
-Webdesignerdepot for creating a modal without the use of bootstrap, just pure HTML and CSS.
-Reference link: https://www.webdesignerdepot.com/2012/10/creating-a-modal-window-with-html5-and-css3/ <br>
+- Webdesignerdepot for creating a modal without the use of bootstrap, just pure HTML and CSS.
+Reference link: https://www.webdesignerdepot.com/2012/10/creating-a-modal-window-with-html5-and-css3/
-Font Awesome for the icons used in this project.
-Thanks to, Coffee, Midnight Oil and Refusal to Give Up!

-## Credits
 - Google and Stack Overflow for research and problem solving
 - Chat GPT for code checking and solution suggestions
-- Function Throttling function from- https://codedamn.com/news/javascript/throttling-in-javascript
+- Function Throttling function from- https://codedamn.com/news/javascript/throttling-in-javascript<br>
+Font Awesome for the icons used in this project. <br>
+Thanks to, Coffee, Midnight Oil and Refusal to Give Up!